LTDuckie/sketch2scene/report.md

 ## 1. Project Overview
 ### 1.1 Project Introduction
 The "Sketch to Scene" project aims to transform hand - drawn sketches into 3D scenes.
-It involves multiple stages such as sketch to image conversion, image refinement, and 3D model generation.
-This project combines different technologies and libraries to achieve its goal, providing an innovative way to bring 2D sketches to life in a 3D space.
+It involves multiple stages including sketch to image conversion, image refinement, image segmentation and 3D model generation.
+This project combines different technologies and libraries to achieve the goal, providing an innovative way to bring 2D sketches to life in a 3D space.

 ### 1.2 GitHub Repository
 The project's source code and documentation are available on GitHub at [https://github.com/LTDuckie/sketch2scene/blob/master/README.md](https://github.com/LTDuckie/sketch2scene/blob/master/README.md).